-This course is designed to help you develop your skills as a performer, composer and listener.
+This course is designed to help you develop your skills as a performer, composer, and listener.
 You study the theory and history of music, will have instrumental or vocal lessons, and perform as both a soloist and as part of ensembles.
-You will also enjoy seeing a range of live music.
+The course gives you a broad range of skills which are highly desirable at university level.